 A wide variety of plants are suitable for growing in containers.
-The best subjects tolerate constricted roots, tolerate some degree of erratic moisture levels and do not require frequent repotting.
+The best subjects tolerate constricted roots, changing moisture levels and do not require frequent repotting.

-Container plants add colour and interest to patios and other outdoor areas, especially where space is limited.
-They can make a striking focal point at times of the year when there is not much colour in the garden.
+Container plants add texture and colour to patios and other outdoor areas, especially where space is limited.
+They can create a striking focal point at times of the year when there is not much colour in the garden.

 What to grow

-Visit our plant database for the easiest plants to grow in pots in Auckland.
+Visit our 'Plants for Auckland' database for the best plants to grow in pots in Auckland.
+For further suggestions, download our Container plants for Auckland and our Patio plants for Auckland brochure.

 How to plant

-- Commercial potting mixes generally provide consistently healthy growth.
+- Commercial potting mixes generally provide consistent, healthy growth.
 Topsoil is not suitable on its own.

 - Ensure there are adequate drainage holes in the container.

-- When repotting a plant into a larger container, ensure that the new container is not too much larger than the previous.
-Some plants such as Vireya rhododendrons prefer to have their roots filling most of the container.
-They can sulk if put into too big a pot.
+- When repotting a plant into a larger container, ensure that the new vessel is not too much larger than the previous.
+Some plants, such as vireya rhododendrons, prefer to have their roots filling most of the container.
+They can sulk if put in too big a pot.

 How to grow

 - Consistent watering is the key to success.
-However watering too frequently can cause root problems.
+It is best to water the entire root ball thoroughly.
+However, watering too frequently can cause root problems.

 - Watering must be more frequent when temperatures are higher and when plant roots have filled their container.